nanvix/benchmarks/README.md

 What is This Repository About?
 -------------------------------

-In this repository you will find some microbenhcmarks for the Nanvix Operating System.
-All examples are meant to run in the `Nanvix Multikernel v1.0-beta.3` release.
+In this repository you will find some microbenhcmarks for the Nanvix operating system.
+All microbenchmarks are meant to run in the `Nanvix Multikernel v1.0-beta.3` release.
 Currently, the following microbenchmarks are featured:

 * rmem-benchmark: reads/writes data sequentially from/to the remote memory.